acp441/vban_sink/README.md

 - -s : Specify a stream name if you only want to accept one specific stream.
 - -x : Prepend silence when starting playback.
 This is useful to avoid buffer underrun on instable networks.
 - -d : Audio device name to be used as sink.
 Default is 'default' which usually points to the default audio device when using ALSA.
+- -m : Execute a script on playback state change.

+### Executing a script on playback state change

+If the option `-m` is used a script may be executed on playback state change.
+The script will be invoked with the argmuents "playback_started" or "playback_stopped" respectiely.